-Key services and infrastructure in the region, including Hospitals, Aged care, Shopping, Transport and Education and Training.
+Key infrastructure and services in the Northern Rivers region, include Communications, Transport, Education and Training, Hospitals, Aged care, and Shopping.
 If you know of other services or infrastructure that should be included here, please email us at email@example.com or phone 02 6622 4011.

-Construction of the National Broadband Network commenced in 2014 and many parts of the region have access through Fixed Wireless and Sky Muster connections.
+Construction of the National Broadband Network commenced in 2014.
+Many parts of the region are connected through Fixed Wireless and Sky Muster connections.
+The rollout of fibre is well underway with many connected or under construction.
 Details of the latest roll-out plans and coverage maps are available from the NBN Co website.
 Broadband internet is available from a variety of service providers in the Northern Rivers.
 NBN Co offers a Broadband Service Locator tool that provides information about internet service providers by street address.
 For more information about broadband services, the Australian Department of Broadband Communications and the Digital Economy offers an FAQ page and a freecall helpline on weekdays from 8.30am – 5.00pm.
 Tel: 1800 883 488.

 In recent years the major mobile phone carriers have extended their coverage to between 94% – 99% of the Australian population.
 However, reception varies from area to area within the Northern Rivers.
 Information about the availability of mobile phone reception at specific locations is available online on each of the mobile phone carriers’ websites: